microsoft/vscode-docs/docs/languages/csharp.md

 ### My Project won't load

-VS Code only supports a limited set of project types (primarily .NET Core).
+VS Code only supports a limited set of project types.
 For full .NET project support, we suggest you use [Visual Studio Community](https://visualstudio.microsoft.com/vs/community).

 ### IntelliSense is not working